 Make a Whale Wall Hanging Variation

-The size and shape of the whale carving works well for creating a nautical wall hanging.
+The size and shape of the whale carving work well for creating a nautical wall hanging.
 Mount the whale carving to a piece of wood, tack a small picture hanger to the back, and the whale is ready to hang on a wall.

 The whale in the top photo was cut from a piece of cherry that was once part of a small bookcase.
 After sanding the wood smooth and protecting it with several coats of oil and wax, I mounted the whale to a weathered cedar plank that was originally painted gray.